pepstock-org/Charba-Wiki/docs/Integration.md

 **Charba** has got an own DOM tree manager in order to do not have any strong dependency with a DOM framework used for an application but nevertheless it is necessary that the DOM elements of **Charba** can be used by the other frameworks.

-For this reason, **Charba** provides a set of utilities (casting some own elements to the framework's ones) in order to enable adding a chart into a DOM framework.
+For this reason, **Charba** provides a set of utilities (casting some own elements to the framework's ones) in order to enable adding a chart in a DOM framework.

 The main provided hooks by **Charba** are: